falcosecurity/libs/test/vm/README.md

 The test suites are integrated with the project's CMake setup but function independently.
 The primary VM build output is stored in the `libs/test/vm/build` directory to cache results, even if the `libs/build` folder is regenerated.
 The builds for scap-open and the kernel drivers are performed from scratch in containers, not using the `libs/build` directory.
 Further information about each step is available in later sections of this document.

+As a rule of thumb, test flakiness mostly arises due to failed kernel module (kmod) tests.
+These tests are best run on a powerful Linux box.

 ```bash
 mkdir -p build;
 cd build;